hoangtruong18/Piano-with-8051-and-IC-555/README.md

 First I enable the tristate gate, then turn on the buzzer for 1 second.
 After that I turn off the buzzer and wait for 1 second to disable the tristate gate and wait for another music note.

-• Final I will demo the project with Cannon in C songs through GoogleDrive link:
+• Finally I will demo the project with Cannon in C songs through GoogleDrive link:

 https://drive.google.com/file/d/1sgVnA7uTdVQ8pQVtDn6njXhJWmUeFd5d/view?usp=sharing